 The group will serve students and spouses with specific artistic interests as well as those who simply want to approach life with more imagination, energy, and inspiration.
 Benefits from past PTS Artist way groups include help with discerning one’s call, increased “aliveness”, encouragement to experiment with new interests or resume former creative outlets, and becoming unblocked in dissertation writing.
 The group is a great way to get to know yourself and others, and provides a deepening experience for friends to share.

-Kayla Kelly is a fourth year MDiv/MA student who is passionate about the interface between spirituality and creativity and led an AW group last year.
-There is no fee but you will need your own new book.
-Group size is limited to six.
-The group will meet on campus one hour weekly at a time convenient to those interested in participating.
+There is no fee but you will need your own new book and a commitment to consistent attendance.
+Group size is usually limited.
+The group typically meets on campus for one hour weekly at a time convenient to participants.